 Modified Atmosphere Packaging encompasses a broad array of applications and technologies.
 In this chapter, we will delve into some key distinctions and explanations of these technologies

 In the world of food packaging, maintaining product quality while extending shelf life is of the utmost importance.
-In MAP Packaging two methods often employed are Breathable Packaging and Air-Substitution, each with its unique approach and benefits.
+In MAP Packaging two methods often employed are Modified Air Packaging (also known as Breathable Packaging) and Air-Substitution, each with its unique approach and benefits.

 This is primarily achieved through microperforations in the packaging material, which are often laser-created.
 This method is particularly beneficial for products that emit gases as they ripen, such as fruits and vegetables.